brockTnL/teaching-collection/README.md

 # Teaching Collection

 This is a Jekyll site built with *Facets* (see [Wax sites](https://minicomp.github.io\/wax/)).
-It allows allows users to browse through a collection of learning material created by Brock librarians using facets or filters.
+It allows users to browse through a collection of learning material created by Brock librarians using facets or filters.

 ## Why does this site exist?